 The early exposure that fans had to you was alongside Angelo Dawkins.
-How was that experience, and what plans may you have had if creative decided to keep you both together?
+How was that experience, and what plans may The Madman Sawyer Fulton have had if creative decided to keep you both together?

-In the spring of 2016, yourself and Alexander Wolfe were aligned, and you were then part of the Sanity faction.
+In the spring of 2016, yourself and Alexander Wolfe were aligned.
+The Madman Sawyer Fulton was then part of the Sanity faction.
 Describe that experience and how it was working with Eric Young.

 How was it working with a veteran like Eric Young?

 I think Eric helped take us to new levels.
-I think there is a certain amount that we wanted to do as a team between Wolfe and I but we didn’t really feel like our ideas were going to be taken seriously and listened to.
-Eric was very good at taking what we wanted and what we felt and then bringing them to the writers and to Hunter as his own idea, and he really fought for the things that he wanted and we believed in.
-A lot of Sanity was him having a big part, and he really steered us in a great direction, but he didn’t have to go as far out of his way to make things as comfortable for Wolfe and I as he did.
-He was instrumental, there’s no downplaying how much he has meant to my career especially in the last two years of me being there, and even after I got hurt.
+I think there is a certain amount that we wanted to do as a team.
+Wolfe and I but we didn’t really feel like our ideas were going to be taken seriously.
+Eric was very good at taking what we wanted and what we felt and then bringing them to the writers.
+He would bring them to Hunter as his own idea, and he really fought for the things that he wanted.
+And what we believed in.
+A lot of Sanity was him having a big part.
+He really steered us in a great direction.
+But he didn’t have to go as far out of his way to make things as comfortable for Wolfe and I as he did.

 An unexplained departure was yours from the Sanity faction.
-Was your injury a prime reason?
+Was the injury The Madman Sawyer Fulton suffered a reason?
 Any thoughts on how it could have developed?

 Intergender wrestling, what are your thoughts?

-While rankings and championships may not mean to some what they do to others, what does being included in PWI’s top 500 mean to you?
+Rankings and championships may not mean to somewhat they do to others.
+What does being included in PWI’s top 500 mean to The Madman Sawyer Fulton?

-Now that you are free to compete independently, what plans do you have and where can you see yourself competing in 2018 and beyond?
+Now that you are free to compete independently, what plans does The Madman Sawyer Fulton you have and where can you see yourself competing in 2018 and beyond?